In this guide, we discuss whether bidets might be eco friendly and sustainable across different sustainability indicators.

 In perspective toilets require 8 billion gallons of water each day in the country for flushing, and toilet paper requires another 3.7 billion gallons of water per day to produce.

-[a bidet] uses less [water] than that utilized in the production of even recycled toilet paper — and a fraction of the amount consumed by virgin pulp
+[A bidet] uses less [water] than [what is used] in the production of even recycled toilet paper — and a fraction of the amount consumed by virgin pulp

 Paper making is incredibly water-intensive.